 Action Required for Subscription Payments: Within Stripe’s dashboard, you must enable ‘Manage payments that require 3D Secure’

-If you do not enable this function in your Stripe account, a subscription payments with a card that requires 3DS will fail.
+If you do not enable this function in your Stripe account, subscription payments with a card that requires 3DS will fail.

 Unsupported Payment Integration Users